microsoft/hands-on-lab-redis/docs/workshop.md

 ![Architecture overview](https://placehold.co/600x400)

+The architecture is composed of the following elements:
+- An Azure Static Web App that will be used to display the data of the API
+- An App Service that will host an API and store the data in a Cosmos DB database
+- An APIM which will be used as a facade for the API
+- An Azure Cache for Redis that will be used to cache the data of the API
+- An Azure Function that will be triggered by an event of the Azure Cache for Redis to refresh the cache when the data expired
+- An Azure Monitor that will be used to monitor the Azure Cache for Redis

+You will discover all these elements during this Hands On Lab.

 ## Seed the database

 In this Hands On Lab, you will use a Cosmos DB database to store and retrieve your data.
-To be able to use it, you need to seed it with some data.
+To save time, you will seed it with some data.

 To do this, download the [zip file][database-seed-zip] that contains the data to seed your database, then unzip it and you will find a `products.json` file.

 Go to your resource group, search the Cosmos DB account, select it and in the left menu, click on **Data Explorer**.
-Then, click on the database called `catalogdb` and click on the `products` container and select `Items`:
+Then on the database called `catalogdb` and click on the `products` container and select `Items` like below:

 ![Cosmos DB Data Explorer](./assets/cosmos-db-data-explorer.png)